-2. Type the following command:

-DB2 CREATE databasename ON d
+- 2. Type the following command: - DB2 CREATE databasename ON d where

-where

 - databasename is the name of the database - d is the drive where the database is created - 3.
 Press Enter. - 4.
 Next, you must configure the tables for ODBC database support.
-For information on configuring the database for ODBC, refer to "ODBC database configuration" on page 92.
-For information on creating the tables, refer to "Creating the Netfinity Manager tables" on page 92. - Finally, you must bind the database.
-For information on binding the database, refer to "Activating the database".
+For information on configuring the database for ODBC, refer to "ODBC database configuration" on page 103.
+For information on creating the tables, refer to "Creating the Netfinity Manager tables" on page 104. - 5.
+Finally, you must bind the database.
+For information on binding the database, refer to "Activating the database" on page 98.